entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Mutter, R. J., and Herzog, A. (2004).
 A new genus of Triassic actinopterygian with an evaluation of deepened flank scales in fusiform fossil fishes.
 J. Vertebr.
 Paleontol.
 24, 794–801. doi:10.1671/0272-4634(2004)024[0794:ANGOTA]2.0.CO;2

+Naugolnykh, S.V., 2002.
+A new species of Todites (Pteridophyta) with in situ spores from the Upper Permian of Pechora Cis-Urals (Russia).
+Acta Palaeontologica Polonica, 47(3), 469-478.

 Near, T. J., Eytan, R. I., Dornburg, A., Kuhn, K. L., Moore, J. A., Davis, M. P., et al. (2012).
 Resolution of ray-finned fish phylogeny and timing of diversification.
 Proc.
 Natl.